About Dennis

 Climbing

-Dennis a Men’s RP2 Para rock climbing national champion and medalist.
+Dennis competes in the Men’s RP2 Para rock climbing category and its the 2022 and 2024 National Champion.
 He has been climbing since he was 11 years old and has traveled the world in both competitions and in search of amazing rock.
 From 2001-2003, Dennis competed on the able-bodied US Rock Climbing Team as a junior and has worked with multiple sponsors during his time as a climber.
 After exiting the Marine Corps in 2012, he and his wife moved to Utah to be closer to climbing.
 Dennis believes that climbing and cycling are very similar as both allow you to go places and see the world from a different perspective.
-With Paraclimbing being on the list of possible sports added to the Paralympic Games in Los Angeles in 2028 Dennis will keep climbing.
-He is also working on a project to be the first Paraclimber to free climb (use hands and feet with ropes) the Free Rider in Yosemite Valley.
-A route made famous in the movie Free Solo.
+With Paraclimbing added to the Paralympic Games in Los Angeles in 2028 Dennis will keep climbing.
+He is also working on a project to be the first Paraclimber to free climb (use hands and feet with ropes) the Free Rider in Yosemite Valley and be the first Paraclimber to climb 5.14.
 If Dennis isn’t out on his bike, you can probably find him with his family somewhere climbing.

-Dennis has been skiing and snowboarding most of his life.
-After his military service, Dennis loved riding in the backcountry of Utah and Nordic skiing through Bend and Tahoe.
+Dennis has been snowboarding most of his life.
+After his military service, Dennis loved riding in the backcountry of Utah Bend and Tahoe.
 He was even a backcountry avalanche instructor and snowboard instructor during graduate school in Utah.
-However, he noticed he was having balance problems and when he was diagnosed with TBI, the balance issues made sense.
-When his stroke happened in 2020 he was sure that sliding down mountains and Nordic skiing in the woods was over.
+However, he noticed he was having balance problems when he was diagnosed with TBIs.
+When his stroke happened in 2020 he was sure that sliding down mountains was over.
 His ethos of “never quit doing the things you love” was really solidified during his recovery.
-Dennis is currently learning to downhill ski again, but this time with the feedback of a sit ski, and has teamed up with US Para Nordic skiing to start Para Nordic Skiing in the winter.
-Who knows, with his love of snow sports, maybe the winter Paralympics in Milano Cortina in 2026 is in the cards?
+Dennis recently learned to snowboard again with the use of outriggers.
+Who knows, with his love of snow sports, maybe the Winter Paralympics in Milano Cortina in 2026 is in the cards?

 Military Service